Board of Directors

 Pam is excited to see the direction the foundation is making and get to work with the strategic plan.
 She sees the many opportunities in the near future for SCCF to serve the community and strengthen our local nonprofit organizations, and she is excited to see how the Community Foundation can work with nonprofits to build capacity.

-In her brand new free time, Pam is looking forward to hiking, traveling, cooking, and reading a little more.
+In her free time, Pam is enjoys hiking, traveling, cooking, and reading.
 She has come full circle, and now lives at Ball Lake where her family’s house used to be.
 One of her favorite parts about living in Steuben County is being on the lake and watching the sunset on the lake.
 She thinks Steuben County is a great place to live because you can get to know the people around you and feel like you’re making an impact when everyone rallies around a cause.

 Pam looks forward to engaging more people with philanthropy and sharing the concepts of a community foundation, breaking down words like “philanthropy” and “endowments” so people feel SCCF is accessible.
 With the diversity of the board’s backgrounds and expertise, Pam is optimistic that the variety of voices will help SCCF have a good future.